-Ok peeps, this is a warning: the post contains mouthwatering pictures of chocolate and other delicacies at the Sukhothai hotel afternoon tea in Bangkok.
+Ok peeps, this is a warning: the post contains mouthwatering pictures of chocolate and other delicacies at the Sukhothai hotel afternoon tea which in my opinion is the best brunch in Bangkok.
 I really wish I could be there at the moment (hungry!).
 Then again, it is probably better that I can’t because I would just stuff myself.
 If you want to read about healthier food, why not check out this one on raw food cooking class during my yoga teacher training.

 How to do the best brunch in Bangkok

 I did this brunch with my mother and she really doesn’t eat much.
 Only very small portions throughout the day.
 Let me say that the buffet turned out to be her turmoil, haha.
 I will tell a bit more about that later on.
 So my advice would be, skip lunch before you come here and eat a small breakfast.
 You want to be able to sample as many dishes as possible.

 They have both savories and sweets so you will get a decent meal.
 Well, with the price of 999 baht you would kind of expect that.
 But I think it’s actually good value for money.
 So it’s definitely worth investing a thousand baht to this posh, high tea experience.

 The buffet runs from Friday until Sunday, 2-5pm.
 You’d better book it in advance as well, to save you from the FOMA (fear of missing out).
 The dress code is smart casual, though you see all kinds of attires, from fancy to mode modest and comfortable tourist outfits.